zaiisao/Documentation/en/Video/custom_video_windows.md

 ## Implementation

 Before customizing the video source or renderer, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Call](../../en/Video/start_call_windows.md) or [Start a Live Broadcast](../../en/Video/start_live_windows.md).
+For details, see [Start a Video Call](../../en/Video/start_call_windows.md) or [Start Interactive Video Streaming](../../en/Video/start_live_windows.md).

 Refer to the following steps to customize the video source: